Blogs/Technology

 The same goes for Ruby!
 While you have RDoc and YARD to generate documentation for your project, the documentation (at least of the gems) has to be generated manually.
 At least Ruby standard library documentation is available locally via the command: ri --server.
 However, this command doesn’t automatically open the local documentation on the browser; you must navigate to the relevant port.
 So, not the same!

-What the section heading says!
-In Rust, all variables that you create are immutable by default.
+From a readability standpoint, immutability also makes code easier to understand because the potential behavior of variables becomes clearer at a glance.
 If you try to reassign a different value to that variable, the compiler will throw an error that will sound like this: cannot assign twice to immutable variable

 But why is this a feature?
 Shouldn’t this be counted as a handicap?
 Well, that depends on what is important to you.
 If you want to write concurrency-safe and predictable code, you will appreciate immutable variables.
 If you know anything about bugs caused by data races and accidental data modification, you’ll understand why such a feature would be a godsend.